Gorky Park (film): Filming

-The Soviet Communist Party condemned the film as anti-Communist and anti-Russian and denied the crew access to shoot in Moscow.
-Instead, shooting took place principally in Helsinki, Finland, with the Kaisaniemi public park doubling for the titular amusement park.
-Some additional filming took place in Stockholm.
+The Soviet Communist Party condemned the film as anti-Communist and anti-Soviet and denied the crew access to shoot in Moscow.
+Instead, shooting took place principally in Helsinki, Finland (with the Kaisaniemi public park doubling for the titular amusement park) and Stockholm, Sweden.

+Release

+The film was released in the United States by Orion Pictures on December 16, 1983.